apache/mxnet/docs/get_started/index.md

 sudo python get-pip.py
 ```

+There are multiple pre-builds based on different drivers:

+- **default**: supports CPU, suits for fast developing.
+- **mkl-dnn**: compiled with [MKL-DNN](https://github.com/01org/mkl-dnn) to accelerate
+  the Intel CPU performance.
+- **cuda**: compiled with both [CUDA](https://developer.nvidia.com/cuda-toolkit)
+  and [cuDNN](https://developer.nvidia.com/cudnn) to accelerate the performance on
+  Nvidia GPUs.
+It requires both CUDA and cuDNN are installed.

-Then use one of following commands to install the desired release:
+Use one of following commands to install the desired release:

 ```bash
 pip install mxnet       # default